CDLMarkus/QuantyFey/tutorial/tutorial.md

 ![Overview **Quantitation Parameters**](images/compound_quantification_quantification_parameters.png)

-- **Degree**: Degree of the calibration function (1 = linear, 2 = quadratic).
-- **Block to Visualize**: Specifies the block for visualization during bracketing.
-Ignored for other quantitation methods.
+- **Regression Model**: Currently linear and quadratic models are implemented.
 - **Limit of Quantification (LLOQ)**: Defines the lower quantification limit.
 Defaults to the smallest calibration standard value but can be adjusted.
+This setting will not interact with the plot, however it is used to define the threshold by where concentrations should still be reported in the output.
 - **Weighting Method**: Specifies the regression weighting:
     - **1/x**: Weight = 1 / Concentration.
     - **1/x2**: Weight = 1 / Concentration².
+    - **1/y**: Weight = 1 / PeakArea
+    - **1/y2**: Weight = 1 / PeakArea²
+    - **1/x force 0**: Weight = 1 / Concentration and goes through 0|0
+    - **1/y force 0**: Weight = 1 / PeakArea and goes through 0|0
     - **None**: No weighting applied.
+    - **Note**: Values with PeakArea = 0 will automatically hava a weight of 0 and will not be included in the regression.
 - **Quantitation Method**: Selects the quantification approach:
     - **IS Correction**: Internal standard correction.
     - **Drift Correction**: Statistical drift correction.
     - **Bracketing**: Bracketing-based quantification.
     - **Default**: Calibration function only.
 - **Show Samples**: Toggles sample visibility in plots.

+If **Bracketing** is used for quantification the following settings will appear:
+- **Block to Visualize**: Specifies the block for visualization during bracketing.
+Ignored for other quantitation methods.
 - **Apply Cal Levels to All**: Applies calibration levels across all blocks (for bracketing).
     - **Note**: if one calibration standard was removed, clicking will remove all standards of this level from the model.
 - **Apply LLOQ to All**: Applies the LLOQ across all samples (for bracketing).

+An automatic optimization Button allows the user to do a generic optimization of the regression model.
 - **Optimize Model**: Automates model optimization:
     - Removes higher standards for quadratic models if samples are lower.
     - Removes lower standards if accuracy falls outside 70–130% and samples are higher.
     - Selects linear or quadratic models based on a lack-of-fit test.
+**Note** that this is not valid for every single transition, and can also fail if the data has poor quality!

 ![Optimization Process Flowchart](images/flowchart.png)

 #### **Interactive Features**
 - **Exclude Standards**: Left-click on a standard to exclude it from the calibration.
 Click again to restore.
+- **Toggle Standards**: By using one of the select tools in the upper corner, multiple standards can be removed/added to the model by selecting them and approving the message.

 #### **Main Tabs**
 1. **Plots**: Displays the regression plot.
 Standards can be excluded or restored interactively.